Zeex/samp-plugin-profiler/README.txt

   Set output format.
 Currently supported formats: html, text.
   Default is html.

+  Note; for html format it is possible to sort stats by clicking on column name.

 * profiler_sort_output_by <what>

   Set output sort mode.
 Supported values are: calls, time, time_per_call.